jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _Good Programming is not learned from generalities, but by seeing how significant programs can be made clean, easy to read, easy to maintain and modify, … .
 Careful study and imitation of good programs leads to better writing._ — Kernighan and Plauger

-_Clean code always looks like it was written by someone who cares._ — Michael Feathers

 _There’s nothing more permanent than a temporary hack._ — Kyle Simpson

-_Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand._ — Martin Fowler

-_Writing software as if we are the only person that ever has to comprehend it is one of the biggest mistakes and false assumptions that can be made._ — Karolina Szczur

 _The strength of JavaScript is that you can do anything.
 The weakness is that you will._ — Reg Braithwaite

 _Always implement things when you actually need them, never when you just foresee that you need them._ — Ron Jeffries

-_Write code as if you had to support it for the rest of your life._ ― Kevlin Henney

-_Well designed and written code doesn't require much maintenance.
-Software developers are constantly thrust into the poorly designed and written code to fix bugs and add new features.
-Thus is our curse.
-We're constantly exposed to bad code but rarely good code._ ― Jim Humelsine

 _Bad programmers worry about the code.
 Good programmers worry about data structures and their relationships._ ― Linus Torvalds

 _TDD applies a pressure to create code that is objectively “higher quality.”
 This is irrespective of the talent or experience of the software developer.
 It doesn’t make bad software developers great, but it does make “bad software developers” better and “great software developers” greater._ ― David Farley

 _Legacy code isn't the problem.
 It's all the technical debt in the legacy code that's the problem._ ― Jim Humelsine

+# Readable/Comprehensible Code

+_Software is like poetry.
+Most of it probably should not have been written._ — Anonymous

+_Programming is the art of telling another human being what one wants the computer to do._ ― Donald Knuth

+_Programs are meant to be read by humans and only incidentally for computers to execute._ ― Donald Knuth

+_A procedure should fit on a page._ — David Tribble

+_Clean code always looks like it was written by someone who cares._ — Michael Feathers

+_Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live._ — Martin Golding

+_Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand._ — Martin Fowler

+_Writing software as if we are the only person that ever has to comprehend it is one of the biggest mistakes and false assumptions that can be made._ — Karolina Szczur

+_Write code as if you had to support it for the rest of your life._ ― Kevlin Henney

+_Well designed and written code doesn't require much maintenance.
+Software developers are constantly thrust into the poorly designed and written code to fix bugs and add new features.
+Thus is our curse.
+We're constantly exposed to bad code but rarely good code._ ― Jim Humelsine

 # Prevention